ServerContainers/google-drive-ocamlfuse/README.md

 professional job I'm earning money with.

-In order to avoid bad actors taking over my org. names and publishing potenial backdoored containers, I'd recommend to switch over clone my github repos and build the containers yourself.
+In order to avoid bad actors taking over my org. names and publishing potenial backdoored containers, I'd recommend to switch over to my new github registry: `ghcr.io/servercontainers`.

-## Versioning
+## Build & Versioning

 You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_